Intelligent-Systems-Laboratory/deeplearning-crash-course/README.md

     Hardware Accelerator: TPU

-For convenience, you can [click here for a copy](https://drive.google.com/drive/folders/15angXfk0k3Q0k_ae4VBddBRkl5cExPTS?usp=sharing).

 #### Watch ThreeBlueOneBrown in youtube, four episodes
 - Click on the images/links below so that you can watch it.